Growing greener: Restoration and sustainable use of agro-pastoralist systems in open arid landscapes across Southern Africa

 • Botswana:

-• Botswana successfully spearheads a flagship initiative on rangelands and pastoralism under UNCCD, which seeks to improve financing for projects centered on communal rangeland management.
-The project is in discussions with Botswana to support UNCCD COP 17 in Mongolia in 2026.
+• Botswana spearheads the flagship initiative on rangelands and pastoralism under the UN Convention to Combat Desertification (UNCCD), which seeks to improve financing for projects centred on communal rangeland management.
+Botswana will be presenting the initiative at UNCCD COP 17 in Mongolia in 2026.

 Latest Update: